myllynen/ansible-packer/README.md

   hosts: all
   vars:
     # Using packer_ variables for compatibility,
-    # genisoimage not Packer used to build image
+    # xorrisofs not Packer is used to build image
     packer_builder: iso
     packer_target: rhel_9_3
     packer_target_pretty: Custom RHEL 9.3